 - Regardless of your gender, masturbation is totally healthy and normal.
 It’s a great way to get to know your body and what feels good.
-It’s also 100% safe, no risk of pregnancy or STDs.
+It’s also 100% safe, with no risk of pregnancy or STDs.

 Is masturbation legal?

-It may surprise you to know that in some parts of the world, masturbation is still a criminal offence.
+It may surprise you to know that in some parts of the world, masturbation is still a criminal offense.
 I am sure you find it funny that something which is supposed to be private and intimate is considered a crime.
 Well, it is, depending on the circumstances surrounding it and this varies from country in definition and punishment.
 Many countries give no damn about it except it is done in public and in the sight of onlookers, especially minors.
-Other countries which have a state religion would see it as a sin and have laid down punishments ranging from public flogging to imprisonment for up to three years.
+Other countries that have a state religion would see it as a sin and have laid down punishments ranging from public flogging to imprisonment for up to three years.

-Masturbation, culture and history
+Masturbation, culture, and history

-Going back to our story at the beginning of this article, it can be deduced that in some societies, masturbation is not a wrong thing but it not something talked about, something.
+Going back to our story at the beginning of this article, it can be deduced that in some societies, masturbation is not a wrong thing but its not something talked about, something.
 It is seen as personal.
-Some individuals do not talk about it for religious reasons, talking about it as a sin, a waste of one’s vital force, unhealthy and an inability to curb one’s sexual appetite.
+Some individuals do not talk about it for religious reasons, talking about it as a sin, a waste of one’s vital force, unhealthy, and an inability to curb one’s sexual appetite.
 When the ancients spoke of masturbation, they referred to men.
 They didn’t consider women having any ability to have sexual pleasure; it was thought that they are more or less vessels to attend to the sexual needs of men.
 It is known that in ancient Egypt, it is believed that the world was created when the god, Atum, masturbated and all came to being; the people of ancient Egypt perform a ceremony yearly commemorating this.
 In fact, one of the duties of the pharaoh was to masturbate into the Nile to bring fertility to it.

 The Jews took masturbation as a sin.
 It is considered a form of impurity and the man was made to atone for the wrong done.
 In Asia, the Indians and Chinese didn’t take it well as well.
 They considered it a waste of a man’s life force.
 Ancient Greeks were and Romans cared less about masturbation.
 They saw it as the next recourse when women were not available.
-In Christianity and Islam, masturbation is looked upon with from the Jewish perspective.
+In Christianity and Islam, masturbation is looked upon from the Jewish perspective.
 In Roman Catholicism, sexual acts outside of vaginal penetration are frowned upon.
 Sex should be between a man and a woman who have contracted marriage and it is for procreation alone.
 Therefore, sex outside of this union and for this purpose should be avoided.